keerththansana/Library-Management-System/README.md

 This repository contains a console-based Library Management System implemented in Java for the University of Moratuwa.
 It models a small library where staff or students can add different types of books, borrow and return them, and inspect current inventory—all via a text-based menu.

-> The workspace also includes other projects (e.g., an Android sign-language translator).
-Unless you intend to work on them, focus on the root-level Java files for this Library Management System.

 ## Features
 - **Object-oriented book catalog:** `Book` is the base class with shared fields (title, author, ISBN, availability).
 Specialized subclasses (`FictionBook`, `NonFictionBook`, `HistoricalBook`, `MathematicalBook`, `ProgrammingBook`) demonstrate inheritance.
 - **Library operations:** The `Library` class seeds default books, lets you add more titles by genre, lists available books with type information, and updates availability as books are borrowed or returned.